Good relationships – the key to a healthy and happy long life: Insights from the Harvard study

 Mads Elk

-International management trainer and director of Mind Balance System
+International leadership trainer and director at Mind Balance System.

-Mind Balance System sees these insights as a valuable affirmation of our work and mission.
+The Mind Balance System sees these insights as a valuable confirmation of our work and mission.

-Strong relationships as the core to a longer and healthier life
+Strong relationships are key to a longer and healthier life

 In 1938, Harvard Medical School began following 724 men, systematically examining their physical and emotional well-being.
-Later, the spouses and children of these men were also included in the study.
-The conclusion is the following:
+Subsequently, these men's spouses and children were also included in the study.
+The conclusion is as follows:

-• People who have safe and close relationships are more likely to experience a sense of happiness and mental and physical health than those who feel they have too few close and warm relationships.
+• People who have secure and close relationships are more likely to experience a sense of joy and better mental and physical health than those who feel they have too few close and warm relationships.

-• People who have safe and close relationships live longer.
+• People who have secure and close relationships live longer.

-The simple explanation, according to Waldinger, is that when we have close and safe relationships, we can talk about the things that fill or pressure us in our lives.
-When we feel seen and heard in a safe relationship, our mental alertness is reduced and we fall back into a natural equilibrium and balance.
+The simple explanation, according to Waldinger, is that when we have close and secure relationships, we can talk about the things that fill or pressure us in our lives.
+When we feel seen and heard in a safe relationship, we can let our guard down, and return to a natural state of balance.

 MBS: A modern approach to relational skills

 Mind Balance System is dedicated to developing and strengthening relational skills.
-Our unique relationship analysis and training programs are designed to identify and work on the very factors that the Harvard study highlights: the ability to create and maintain good relationships.
+Our unique relationship analysis and training programs are designed to identify and address the specific factors highlighted by the Harvard study: The ability to create and maintain good relationships.

-By focusing on "inner peace" and "mental balance", we help leaders and employees build the human connections that are essential for a healthy workplace and a healthier life.
+By focusing on "inner peace" and "mental balance," we help leaders and employees build the human connections that are crucial for a healthy workplace and a healthier life.

 From theory to practice